 Substitutions in Cranberry Oatmeal Bars

-- Substitute fresh cranberries for dried, the dish will be less sweet and more tart.
-Cut fresh cranberries in half and quarter the larger ones, add to mixture in place of the dried cranberries, and continue with the rest of the recipe.
+- Substitute fresh cranberries for dried ones, the dish will be less sweet and tarter.
+Cut fresh cranberries in half and quarter the larger ones, add to the mixture in place of the dried cranberries and continue with the rest of the recipe.

 - Substitute the raw pumpkin seeds for walnuts or pecans.